Chartered Quantity Surveyor & Building Surveys

 Terms and Confidentiality

 I promise that no information you provide me will be shared with anyone else.
 If you are a contractor, I will never use your suppliers for the benefit of another contractor, and I will never let another company benefit from your business information either during or after I have ceased working for you.
 All information and data created for you will be passed back to you at any time you need it.
-All work is triple backed up.
+All work is fully backed up to prevent loss.

 Please send your project details to firstname.lastname@example.org

 Based in Matlock, Peak District, Derbyshire.
-Working in Staffordshire, Sheffield and Nottinghamshire.
-Remote working the rest of the UK.
+Working in Bakewell, Chesterfield, Ashbourne, Staffordshire, Sheffield Areas and Nottinghamshire.
+Remote working always available.

 - Bills of Quantities